jjvanzon/Circular-Language-Spec/3. Constructs Drafts/3. Operating System/3. Security & Safety/1. Access Control/Access Control Ideas.md

 #### Public Creatable Classes

 A common way of accessing an object structure is by accessing it through one or more global objects and access all other objects from there.
 You can also allow an application to create object of classes and access a portion of the object structure from there.
 Internal in the software module that contains a class, the class can already be created.
 You can’t put a plug in that.
 Whether or not a class can be created by another software module, you have to specify for each class.
-Make the __Class.PublicCreatable = True__ and the class will be publically creatable.
+Make the __Class.PublicCreatable = True__ and the class will be publicly creatable.
 By default classes are not public creatable.

 ### Attribute .
 HasGet